Attention Grounded Enhancement for Visual Document Retrieval: Introduction

-\begin{itemize} \item We propose AGREE, a novel training framework that uses MLLM attention as fine-grained supervision to improve visual document retrieval performance on implicit matching. \item Extensive experiments across multiple backbones demonstrate that AGREE achieves significant gains on challenging, non-extractive retrieval tasks, demonstrating its effectiveness and adaptability. \item Quantitative and qualitative analyses show that AGREE shifts retrieval from keyword matching to rationale-aware alignment, fundamentally reshaping how retrievers understand relevance. \end{itemize}
+Overall, our main contributions are summarized as follows: (1) We propose AGREE, a novel training framework that distills query-conditioned MLLM attention into late-interaction visual document retrievers, providing scalable fine-grained supervision for implicit relevance matching.
+(2) Extensive experiments across multiple backbones demonstrate that AGREE achieves significant gains on challenging, non-extractive retrieval tasks, demonstrating its effectiveness and adaptability.
+(3) Quantitative and qualitative analyses show that AGREE encourages retrievers to move beyond keyword overlap by attending to a broader set of relevant regions and capturing implicit query–document correspondences.